 - Dehydration– If you aren’t drinking enough water during the day this will cause headaches because your body needs that water for the baby to grow and survive.

 - Stress– Being under a lot of stress can cause headaches and migraines from clenching your teeth or just thinking too much and possibly sleeping the wrong way plus carrying the added weight of another person.

 - Food– Some food can trigger a migraine as well, you may be more sensitive to different food then you used to be and they can trigger migraines.

 Treatments For Headaches

-Here are some treatment for those pesky headaches that will help you get them less often.
+Here are some treatments for those pesky headaches that will help you get them less often.
 Most of them have to do with your diet and intake of water, these are the most important reasons why you may be experiencing headaches daily while pregnant.
 Your body is trying to tell you that it is missing something, the faster you catch onto this the better you will feel.
-Follow these super simple guidelines.
+Follow these super-simple guidelines.

-- Hormone and Blood Volume Changes–Get plenty of exercise and eat a well-balanced diet this will help combat these headaches due to blood volume and hormones, you can also try some apple cider vinegar diluted with water and lemon water to help ease the hormone changes and give you fewer headaches.
+- Hormone and Blood Volume Changes–Get plenty of exercises and eat a well-balanced diet this will help combat these headaches due to blood volume and hormones, you can also try some apple cider vinegar diluted with water and lemon water to help ease the hormone changes and give you fewer headaches.

 - Dietary changes-Suddenly stopping the caffeine will cause headaches for sure so in order to keep this from happening you can allow yourself a moderate amount from 150 mg-300 mg a day which is about an 8 oz cup of coffee and a 12 oz Dr. Pepper.

 - Blood sugar– In order to avoid low blood sugar, you should eat a snack in between meals that are high in protein and also smaller more frequent meals.
 Try to avoid super sugary snacks these will speed up your sugar and cause you to have low blood sugar faster.

 - Nasal Congestion-You can use a neti pot or nasal spray to help ease the swelling and pain so you can breathe better.